 Our rate is $245 for each writing consultation.
 This rate includes the one-hour consultation as well as your coach’s reading of your draft in advance.

+We invoice monthly after consultations are held, and we are happy to invoice your institution.
 We are committed to ethical coaching; we are not ghostwriters.
 We keep your work in progress and our work together confidential, and we only add projects to our portfolio with the writer’s express permission.